minshallw12/PropertyManager/bugnotes.md

 # Bugs

-- manager form does not reset fields to empy after form submit.
+- manager form does not reset fields to empty after form submit.
 Get rid of the react-bootstrap?
 - manager list does not automatically rerender when a new manager has been added.
 Use a useEffect?
-- property list does not automatically rerender whena a new property has been added.
+- property list does not automatically rerender when a new property has been added.
-- total cost does not populate correctly.
-Delete this feature?

-- street and purchase_cost do not update although the put call does function.
+- improper user auth allows bad sign in to access navbar